 Good food sources of potassium include fruit (particularly tomatoes and bananas), vegetables, beans and whole grains.

-The results of 15 trials, involving 917 people with either normal blood pressure or untreated hypertension, show that, overall, taking potassium supplements lower blood pressure by an average of 4.7 /3.5 mmHg.
+The results of 15 trials, involving 917 people with either normal blood pressure or untreated hypertension, show that, overall, taking potassium supplements lower blood pressure by an average of 4.7 /3.5 mmHg and this is the figure I’ve selected for the above table.
 In those with untreated hypertension, potassium supplements reduced blood pressure by an average of 6.8/4.6 mmHg.

 The researchers concluded that people with raised blood pressure may benefit from increased potassium intake along with controlled or decreased sodium intakes.